Catie Turner: 2020–2022: Record deal, Heartbroken and Milking It

 On April 29, 2020, Turner signed to Atlantic Records over a Zoom call.
 In November of that year, she made her Atlantic Records debut with the single "One Day".

 On July 16, 2021, Turner released her second EP, Heartbroken and Milking It, with six songs written during the COVID-19 pandemic.
 In an interview with American Songwriter, Turner explained the title: "When you have nothing to write about during a pandemic, what can you do?
 You can milk from past heartbreak."
 The EP included two previous singles: "Play God" and "Therapy".

 Another single, "(Wish I Didn't Have to) Lie" featuring the pop artist Jordy, was distributed after the EP's release.
 The song brought the pair on the cover of Spotify's "Sad Hour" playlist.
 Turner would later sing "(Wish I Didn't Have to) Lie" for Jordy's Mind Games Tour in December 2021.
 She was also, along with pop artist Oston, an opening act on the tour.

 Turner released the song "God Must Hate Me" on November 23, 2021, after a demo that she teased on her TikTok account went viral.

 "Fat Funny Friend," composed by Turner with American Idol sixteenth season contestant Maddie Zahm, became Zahm's breakthrough single after her recording of the song was released on February 4, 2022.

 2023–present: Comedy & Tragedy

 On June 9, 2023, Turner released her third EP, Comedy & Tragedy: Act I, featuring her previous single, "God Must Hate Me," and five other tracks.
 In June 2023, she embarked on a 15-city tour, her first as a headliner, in support of the EP.
 A second volume, Comedy & Tragedy: Act II, was released on October 27, 2023.

 Personal life

 In 2018, Turner graduated from Neshaminy High School in Langhorne, Pennsylvania.

 In July 2022, her father died.

 In 2023, Turner released a song titled "Comedy & Tragedy" honoring her late father.
+In her song “Hometown,” Turner alludes to feelings about her father’s illness and his death from cancer, reflecting on this personal tragedy in her lyrics.